delftdata/valentine/README.md

 matches = valentine_match(df1, df2, matcher, df1_name, df2_name)
 ```

 where df1 and df2 are the two pandas DataFrames for which we want to find matches and matcher is one of Coma, Cupid, DistributionBased, JaccardLevenMatcher or SimilarityFlooding.
 The user can also input a name for each DataFrame (defaults are "table\_1" and "table\_2").
-Function ```valentine_match``` returns a dictionary storing as keys column pairs from the two DataFrames and as values the corresponding similarity scores.
+Function ```valentine_match``` returns a MatcherResults object, which is a dictionary with additional convenience methods, such as `one_to_one`, `take_top_percent`, `get_metrics` and more.
+It stores as keys column pairs from the two DataFrames and as values the corresponding similarity scores.

 ### Matching DataFrame Batch